10 Most Popular Sativa Strains of All Time

 1. Amnesia Haze: Any strain with “amnesia” in its name is a warning.
 The 22% to 24% THC comes from a mix of Cambodian, Hawaiian, Jamaican, and Thai Sativas with Haze and Afghani landrace.

 An award-winning strain since its 2012 introduction, the Sativa-dominant Amnesia Haze attracts those suffering from anxiety, depression, and stress.
 It offers a tropical experience with a big lift and brain fog.
-Effects vary enough the novices may want to ease their way up to this hit.
+The effects vary enough that novices may want to ease their way up to this hit.

 2. Durban Poison: This landrace strain delivers a strong punch with uplifting euphoric energy.
 With a THC: CBD ratio of 24%: 1%, Durban Poison is an African Sativa that hits home hard.
 It’s not for first-time smokers because it can edge to paranoia.

 Sweet, spicy, and savory, Durban Poison is an award-winner among veteran users.
-And, it reputedly relieves migraines, improves appetite, and reduces nausea.
+It reputedly relieves migraines, improves appetite, and reduces nausea.
 Chronic users will use it to “wake and bake” because they can convert its psychoactive influence into focused energy.

 3. Ghost Train Haze: With its 25% to 27% THC, Ghost Train Haze offers an energetic and creative cerebral experience, a rush for bursts of creativity.
 Musicians love it, but if you are predisposed to anxiety or paranoia, you should try another strain.

 4. Green Crack: This is a more balanced (65%: 35%) strain, a Sativa-dominant hybrid with 15% to 25% THC.
-It can knock you for a loop, but with enough Indica is presents a nicely balanced experience.
+It can knock you for a loop, but with enough Indica, it presents a nicely balanced experience.
 Also known as “Green Cush,” it hits the brain for a mood lift and energy spark.

 Bred through Skunk #1 genetics, Green Crack tastes of citrus groves and tropical flora.
 Medical properties appear to ease ADHA, anxiety, depression, chronic fatigue, migraines, and PTSD.

-5. Hawaiian Snow: Containing upwards of 24% THC, the Hawaiian Snow strain packs high energy.
-A fragrance of eucalyptus fills the room with a citrus incense.
+5. Hawaiian Snow: With upwards of 24% THC, the Hawaiian Snow strain packs high energy.
+Eucalyptus fragrance fills the room with citrus incense.
 A ±100% Sativa, it was born by manipulating Hawaiian Haze, Neville’s Haze, and Pure Haze.

 This award-winning strain is known for sending users into paralyzing giggles, a fun offset to anxiety and depression.
-It starts with a strong euphoria before slowly resolving into a spacey relaxing mode.
+It starts with an intense euphoria before slowly resolving into a spacey, relaxing mode.

-Californians developed Jack Herer as a cross of Haze, Northern Lights #5, and Shiva Skunk for a soil and taste of spice, pine, and forest greens.
-The high experienced is energetic and bubbly with a happy energy that lets you go about chores and errands.
-Longtime users attribute therapeutic effects for ADHD, anxiety, bipolar disorder, migraine headaches, and PTSD.
+Californians developed Jack Herer as a cross of Haze, Northern Lights #5, and Shiva Skunk for the soil and taste of spice, pine, and forest greens.
+The high experience is energetic and bubbly, with a happy energy that lets you go about chores and errands.
+Longtime users attribute therapeutic effects to ADHD, anxiety, bipolar disorder, migraine headaches, and PTSD.

 But regular users enjoy a creative and upbeat euphoria, a relaxation that’s therapeutic for anxiety, depression, muscle spasms, and pain.
-The citrus aromas and earthy flavors will surely post your appetite for munchies.
+The citrus aromas and earthy flavors will surely pique your appetite for munchies.

 8. Sour Diesel: Sour D has been with us for some time and is the parent of many hybrids.
 With its robust and pungent aroma, you can’t use this one discreetly.
 Its 26% THC is offset slightly by 2% CBD for a high-energy and effervescent cerebral hit.

-The diesel fuel smoke and earthy flavor may give you away, but people are using it for a way to start their day.
+The diesel fuel smoke and earthy flavor may give you away, but people use it to start their day.
 Smokers report help with anxiety, chronic pain, and depression.
 It’s not advised for insomnia or spasms related to epilepsy or MS.

 9. Strawberry Cough: This favorite is flush with the smell of fresh strawberries.
 The hybrid is 80% Sativa and 22% to 26% THC.
 The trouble is that it will make you cough.
-A blend of the Erdbeer Sativa and an unknown Indica, it produces a relaxing cerebral high.
+A blend of the Erdbeer Sativa and an unknown Indica produces a relaxing cerebral high.

 The fruity aroma (and the coughing) will give you away; otherwise, you might use it throughout the day without nodding off.
 Regular users treat anxiety, depression, and stress with Strawberry Cough.

 10. Swazi Gold: Imported from Swaziland, this pure Sativa is a hardy strain producing huge yields popular with growers.
 Its 18% THC is the lowest on this list, but its hit is memorable.
-Citrusy, zesty, fruity, and earthy, Swazi Gold has a hint of licorice underneath.
+Swazi Gold has a hint of licorice underneath citrusy, zesty, fruity, and earthy.

-You’ll feel this one in the forehead behind the eyes.
+You’ll feel this one on your forehead behind your eyes.
 It will lift you off your feet with an alert yet relaxing focus.
 It’s been used to help with appetite loss, chronic pain, and moderate depression.

 The most popular of all time?

-I can’t speak for what soldiers were using at Gettysburg or what Mozart may have tried.
-But considering they really didn’t start naming strains until the last 75 years or so, these high THC strains have proven popular — if not yet accessible to all.
+I can’t speak for what soldiers used at Gettysburg or what Mozart may have tried.
+But considering they didn’t start naming strains until the last 75 years or so, these high THC strains have proven popular — if not yet accessible to all.